liquicode/lib-mrpc/src/lib-mrpc.md

 A transport agnostic message based remote procedure call library designed to facilitate the evolution and scalability of complex systems.

+What this library offers is a base `ServiceProvider` class and a number of specific `ServiceProvider` implementations where each implementation utilizes a different transport mechanism to provide the library's remote procedure call functionality.
+Examples of different transport mechanisms include http gets and posts, message queues, pub/sub channels, etc.

-This library allows you to define a number of specific commands (`Endpoints`) that can be invoked, regardless of location, using a transport abstraction (`ServiceProvider`).
+Each `ServiceProvider` allows you to define a number of named `Endpoints` that can be invoked by client code.
-An `Endpoint` represents a function that does specific work for an application.
+Each endpoint has function associated with it and is called whenever the `Endpoint` is invoked.
+The function is passed a set of parameters and its return values and errors are to delivered back to the client calling code.
+The mechanics of packaging and unpackaging parameters, return values, and errors are handled by each `ServiceProvider` implementation.

+Almost every application of moderate complexity has to operate in and support more than one environment.
+Usually this is the development environment and the production environment.
+An application has to account for the differences between the two environments in a consistent manner.
+Often there will also be other environments that an application will need to contend with.
+Popular development strategies usually include environments used for testing, staging, limited releases, etc.
+The goal of this library is to easily allow applications to function consistently and gracefully across many different deployment environments.

-By abstracting the transport layer of the RPC, an application gains a great deal of flexibility with regards to the way it can be developed and deployed.
+By abstracting the transport layer of remote procedure calls, an application gains a great deal of flexibility with regards to the way it can be developed and deployed.
-An application or system can start out small with well defined functional units.
+An application or system can start out small with a set of well defined functional units.
 While the system is small, it can be easily developed and debugged within a single development session.
 As the complexity of a system increases, development challenges arise when parts of a system need to be isolated and scaled.